projectcontour/contour/design/routing-design.md

 There are many different ways to apply routing to L7 HTTP ingress controllers.
 The first few sections of this design outlines what might be possible with HTTP routing.
 So that it's clear, not all aspects of the available routing options will be implemented.
 Later on in the implementation sections, we'll walk through which pieces that this design doc looks to implement.

-## Virtual Host Mechanisms

-This is the top level element in the routing configuration.
-Once a virtual host decision is made, then any routing mechanisms applied to that are taken into consideration.
-Contour has previously only suppported an `exact domain` match, meaning the domain specified *must* match exactly, however, there are some other types of vhost mapping that can be applied:

-- **Suffix domain wildcards**: `*.foo.com` or `*-bar.foo.com`

-- **Prefix domain wildcards**: `foo.*` or `foo-*`

-- **Special wildcard**: `*` matching any domain

-#### Use Cases

-- **User or customer application subdomains:** Allowing a domain per specific customer (e.g. customera.foo.com & customerb.foo.com)
-- **Default backend:** If any request for an existing vhost doesn't have a match, Envoy will return a HTTP 404 status code which isn't very user friendly, but allows for a way to have any request that doens't map to a k8s configured Ingress resource to be shown a user friendly backend
-- **Feature branch deployments:** When developing applications, enable custom feature branches to have unique URLs for easy testing

 ## Routing Mechanisms

 As noted previously, there are various ways to make routing decisions.
 Contour was originally designed to support prefix path based routing; however, there are many other mechanisms that Contour could support.
 It's important to note that these routing mechanisms are taking into consideration  ***after*** the virtual host routing decision is made:

 - **Header:** Routing on an HTTP header that exists in the request (e.g. custom header, clientIP, HTTP method)
   - *Note: Still requires a path to match against*
 - **Exact Path:** The route is an exact path rule meaning that the path must exactly match the *:path* header once the query string is removed
 - **Regex Path:** The route is a regular expression rule meaning that the regex must match the *:path* header once the query string is removed.
 The entire path (without the query string) must match the regex
-- ~~**Query Parameters**: Specify a set of URL query parameters on which the route should match~~
-  - **Note:** *Query parameters could be supported, but are not a goal of this design document*

 ### Header Routing